 “All right.
 See you then.”

-She hangs up after he gives her the location.
+She hung up after he gave her the location.

 “He’s back?”
-Mr. Zeng asks from the counter.
+Mr. Tseng asked from the counter.

 “Yes!”
-Joanne replies cheerfully as she passes by the counter to retrieve her handbag.
-She suddenly remembers that she has tossed it back there this morning – and not placed it in the backroom like she usually would.
+Joanne replied cheerfully as she passed by the counter to retrieve her handbag.
+She suddenly remembered that she had tossed it back there this morning—and not placed it in the backroom like she usually would.

 “All right.
 Have fun then.”

-“I’m just going to pick them up and drive them back to their houses since their cars aren’t at the airport when they left,” She informs him.
+“I’m just going to pick them up and drive them back to their houses since their cars aren’t at the airport when they left,” She informed him.

 “Xiao Qiao’s with him, Ba.”